 Most scientists and those in public health agencies believe that health risks from direct consumption of well water are generally of minor significance.

-The day to day breathing of air is what provides the greatest exposure to radioactivity.
-There is a constant exposure when breathing air vs infrequent ingestion of drinking water.
+The day-to-day breathing of air is what provides the greatest exposure to radioactivity.
+There is a constant exposure when breathing air vs. infrequent ingestion of drinking water.

 For drinking water, it is estimated that there is an additional lifetime risk of dying from cancer (mostly stomach cancer) of 1-2% per 20 to 40 thousand pCi/L in the water, depending on house size and ventilation.

-These radon risk estimates however should be viewed with some caution.
+These radon risk estimates, however, should be viewed with some caution.
 The estimates are based on assumed projections of high-level radiation risks to low-level risks.
 In the case of radon in the air, the lifetime exposure assumes 60 years and 100 years exposure in a closed home.
-The reality, however is that people spend time outside or away from their homes.
+The reality, however, is that people spend time outside or away from their homes.

 Additionally, radon exposure is reduced when windows are opened in the summer or in bedrooms during sleeping hours.

-It should be noted that failing radon levels are far more prevalent in air than in water when it comes to our homes.
+It should be noted that failing radon levels are far more prevalent in the air than in water when it comes to our homes.